Attending a Protest

 Full-disk encryption ensures that the files across your entire device are encrypted.
 This is a form of encryption that protects data at rest—not to be confused with “in-transit encryption,” which protects data that is transferred over the Internet.
 Full-disk encryption can help protect everything from your local database of text messages to the passwords stored in your browser.
 If your device is confiscated by police, or if it is lost or stolen, full-disk encryption can help protect the data stored on your device.
 Protest situations are often unpredictable, so losing your phone is a distinct possibility.

-It is important to note that encrypting your device will likely not encrypt external storage media such as SD or flash memory cards.
+Encrypting your device will likely not encrypt external storage media such as SD or flash memory cards.
 You have to encrypt these separately, and may not be able to encrypt them at all.
 You might want to investigate where files are stored on your device using a file browsing app, or remove external storage media from your device altogether.

 In addition, many digital cameras lack the ability to encrypt.
 It is safe to assume that photos and videos taken with digital cameras will be stored unencrypted, unless explicitly stated otherwise.